HamHamFonFon/ibexa-content-as-dto/README.md

 Contributes
 ----------------------------------------
-I accepts contributions, please fork the project and submit pull requests.
+I accept contributions, please fork the project and submit pull requests.

 Bugs and issues
 ----------------------------------------